The Obama administration won't tell the truth about America's new favorite weapon -- but that doesn't mean its critics are right.

 Not only do drone opponents rely upon these fictitious reports of civilian casualties, they also tend to conflate drone strikes in Pakistan with air strikes in Afghanistan, lumping the two related but very different battlefields together as one contiguous theater.
 They also conflate different kinds of air strikes within Afghanistan.

 These distinctions matter, a lot.
 In Afghanistan, it is an ignominious truth that hundreds of civilians are killed in NATO airstrikes every year.
 But most of the civilian casualties in Afghanistan have not stemmed from pre-planned, intelligence-led attacks; rather, civilians are most likely to die when troops come into contact with the enemy and subsequently request air support.
 This is because when it comes to air strikes, NATO forces in Afghanistan have a limited range of air assets at their disposal.
-As a result, when troops come into contact with insurgents and call for air support, they get the ordinance that is available, not the firepower that would be best suited to their needs.
+As a result, when troops come into contact with insurgents and call for air support, they get the ordnance that is available, not the firepower that would be best suited to their needs.
 Sometimes large bombs are dropped when smaller ones would have been better, and the risk of civilian casualties increases accordingly.